Transportation and NODS

 Hazardous Material icon

-A warehouse owner and operator routinely generated small quantities of hazardous material and hired a thirdparty to pick up and dispose of the waste accordingly.
-Instead of successfully transporting the hazardous material to the nearby landfill waste treatment center, the third-party abandoned the drums on the side of a road.
+A warehouse owner and operator routinely generated small quantities of hazardous material and hired a third party to pick up and dispose of the waste accordingly.
+Instead of successfully transporting the hazardous material to the nearby landfill waste treatment center, the third party abandoned the drums on the side of a road.
 The drums were discovered by a nearby site owner, who was able to trace the origin of the hazardous material back to the warehouse owner/operator.
 The owner of the warehouse was held liable for the clean-up costs and legal expenses.

 Farm Tractor icon